nathanin/segmentation/Readme.md

 - Tensorboard only shows me the input pipeline?
 Where is my model?
 - Input pipeline could & should & must be faster
 - Logging is clunky; iterative experimentation is clunky
+- Small bug: test runs every time summary_op is run.
+How to split up a different summary?

 #### Comments, feedback, "this is just a bad version of X other repo":
 Use the issues section (gotta get that sweet activity).